DesireeMcElroy/life-expectancy-project/README.md

+What country characteristics drive the average life expectancy of it's citizens?
+Is the quality of life lower in the underdeveloped countries than those that are developed?
+Do vaccination rates such as hepatitis b and polio play a part in infant mortality death rates?
+Is a country's total expenditure correlated to the BMI rate of the population?
+How can we predict life expectancy of a population accurately?
+Can pinpointing drivers help improve average life expectancy in certain countries?\
+In my project, I explore each of these inquiries utilizing the World Health Organization's Life Expectancy dataframe.
+Through visualizations and statistical testing, I can pinpoint which data characteristics not only directly correlate to each other, but also a country's average life expectancy.
+Utilizing supervised learning via regression, I was able to create a machine learning model that accurately predicted life expectancy with an average variance two to three years based off of the dataset's top driving features.

 ## Project Goals
-1. Wrangle WHO dataset by acquiring and cleaning the data to increase usability for project.
+1. Wrangle WHO life expectancy dataset by acquiring and cleaning the data to increase usability for project.
 2. Utilize wrangled dataframe to explore correlating features to life expectancy via visualizations, statistical testing and possible clustering methods.
 3. Create machine learning models to predict life expectancy and compare end result to baseline model.